-Home to some of the most spectacular landscapes in entire Canada, Whitehorse is surrounded by majestic mountains and pristine lakes.
+Home to some of the most spectacular landscapes in entire Canada, Whitehorse, Yukon is surrounded by majestic mountains and pristine lakes.

-Despite its relatively smaller population, it has a vibrant city life and there is seldom a dull moment.
-The city has abundance of festivals and performances, facilities and public services.
+Despite its relatively smaller population, it has vibrant city life and there is seldom a dull moment.
+The city has an abundance of festivals and performances, facilities, and public services.

 Here are some of the advantages when living in Whitehorse, Yukon.

 As a territorial capital, Whitehorse enjoys the proximity to essential public services not usually available in a small town of comparable size.
-Despite of its small town feel, the wilderness is right at your doorstep.
-There are plenty of things to explore: the mountains, lakes, fresh air and wildlife are in abundance.
+Despite its small-town feel, the wilderness is right at your doorstep.
+There are plenty of things to explore: the mountains, lakes, fresh air, and wildlife are in abundance.

 Though winters can be bitterly cold, Whitehorse is not as cold as fellow northern communities such as Yellowknife, thanks to its location within the Whitehorse valley as well as its relative proximity to the Pacific Ocean.

 As it’s blessed with great outdoors, Whitehorse offers plenty of things to do as you step outside.
-Depending on the season, you can go skiing, fishing, hunting or snowmobiling.
-Truly appropriate for a place which is also known as “Wilderness City.”
+Depending on the season, you can go skiing, fishing, hunting, or snowmobiling.
+Truly appropriate for a place that is also known as “Wilderness City.”

 Festivals are plenty in Whitehorse year-round.
 Summer sports events include the Yukon River Trail Marathon and the 24-Hours of Light mountain bike festival.
 Cultural events like the days-long Adäka Cultural Festival.
 Noteworthy winter events include the world-famous Yukon Quest International Sled Dog Race and the brutal Yukon Arctic Ultra, reputedly the toughest ultra race in the world.

-Being comparably remote from many other Canadian settlements, Whitehorse does have that disadvantages, apart from long, cold winters and fewer transport options.
-But to those who have embraced its simplicity and took advantage of its natural features, Whitehorse is a pride of Yukon that’s easy to call home.
+Being comparably remote from many other Canadian settlements, Whitehorse does have those disadvantages, apart from long, cold winters and fewer transport options.
+But to those who have embraced its simplicity and taken advantage of its natural features, Whitehorse is a pride of Yukon that’s easy to call home.